uwcartlab/webmapping/Chapter11/readme.md

 ###### Figure 1.3: Interactive choropleth map and chart

-> ### **Implement a visual affordance allowing the user to change the expressed attribute, and feedback updating your choropleth map and data visualization in response to user input.**
+> ### **Implement a visual affordance that allows the user to change the expressed attribute and visual feedback that updates your choropleth map and data visualization in response to user input.**

 ### III.
 Transitions

 Although our map and visualization now change their state in response to user input, that change is not always noticeable when the attributes are correlated and thus maintain relatively similar class breaks.
-To make the change more noticeable, we can add additional feedback to the user in the form of a D3 [transition](https://github.com/d3/d3-transition#d3-transition). _**Transitions**_ take advantage of the [animation capabilities](http://www.w3.org/TR/SVG/animate.html) built into the SVG specification to animate between visual states.
-Animation guides the user's eye from one visual state to another, allowing time for the change to register cognitively.
+To make the change more noticeable, we can add additional visual feedback to the user in the form of a D3 [transition](https://github.com/d3/d3-transition#d3-transition). _**Transitions**_ take advantage of the [animation capabilities](http://www.w3.org/TR/SVG/animate.html) built into the SVG specification to animate between visual states.
+Animated transitions guide the user's eye from one visual state to another, allowing time for the change to register cognitively.
 It also improves the aesthetic appeal of the graphics by making them appear to react and flow smoothly in response to user input.

 We will cover only basic transitions here.
 You may wish to explore more deeply into transition options such as different types of [easing](https://github.com/d3/d3-ease#d3-ease) and [interpolation](https://github.com/d3/d3-interpolate#d3-interpolate).
 Each of these options has a default behavior that D3 implements automatically on any transition if they are not set manually.

 The simplest and most common way to create a D3 transition is to call the `.transition()` method in a selection block with no parameters.
 Every `.attr()` and `.style()` applied to the selection after calling `.transition()` is implemented through the transition; that is, the current values for those element attributes and styles are replaced gradually with the new values according to the default easing function or a different easing function that is specified by the `.ease()` operator.
-In-between values will be created by an interpolator to form the animation.
+Values in between are created by an interpolator to form the animation.

 Let's start by implementing a transition on the choropleth map (Example 1.9).